 - Quit smoking.
 Smoking dries out your nose and irritates it.

-If you have any questions or concerns, do not hesitate to call your physician.
+If you have any questions or concerns about epistaxis treatment in Los Angeles, do not hesitate to call your physician.